A List Of 2023’s Best Rising Rap Producers

 Rap is alive and well, thanks in big part to its producers.
-Here are 10 beat makers who are some of the best around right now, leading the way and taking hip-hop in exciting new directions.
+Here are 12 beat makers who are some of the best around right now, leading the way and taking hip-hop in exciting new directions.
 The rap producers listed below are not all big names, though they’ll likely be big soon enough.
 Their sounds are unique and they’re growing a name for themselves in their respective cities at a rapid pace.
 These are 12 of the best producers in rap.

 Formerly one half of prolific production duo Blue Sky Black Death, Televangel is now a solo producer based in Portland, Oregon.
 As a beat maker, he makes room for both lush ambient soundscapes and intricate, deeply textured beats.
 His tracks are well-paced excursions which explore mood as much as they do structure.
 Televangel is uniquely gifted with a sense of sound that can be both hard and soft at the same time, full yet reserved, detailed and beautifully lush.
 With his latest album, Metatron’s Cube, Televangel linked with rising Seattle rapper AJ Suede to craft one of the best records of the year so far, an album of intricate lines, memorable stories and imagery all matched perfectly with hazy beats that weave head-bobbing drums with a touch of noir.